lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 </div>
 ```

-Read more about data files on [Middleman documentation](https://middlemanapp.com/advanced/data_files/).
+**Take time to really understand this code**.
+Then read more about data files on [Middleman documentation](https://middlemanapp.com/advanced/data_files/).

+## Middleman vs. Rails

-**Middleman vs. Rails**: in Rails you will have Active Record, so you will replace `data.flats` by `Flat.all` with the `Flat` model connected to your SQL database.
-I'm sure you see now how frontend and backend will magically connect :)
+In Rails you will have Active Record, so you will replace `data.flats` by `Flat.all` with the `Flat` model connected to your SQL database.
+Do you see how frontend and backend will magically connect? :)

 ## Dynamic page